List of United States Navy aircraft squadrons: Strike Fighter (VFA) squadrons

 A Strike Fighter Squadron consists of either ten or twelve F/A-18E single seat Super Hornets, twelve F/A-18F two seat Super Hornets or fourteen F-35C Lightning IIs.
-Training squadrons (known as Fleet Replacement Squadrons) may have more aircraft.
+Fleet Replacement Squadrons may have more aircraft.

 The Super Hornet is an all-weather aircraft used for attack and fighter missions.
 As a fighter it is used as a fighter escort and for fleet air defense; as an attack aircraft it is used for force projection, interdiction and close and deep air support.
 It is also used for Suppression of Enemy Air Defenses (SEAD) and for aerial refueling.
-It replaced the "legacy" F/A-18A and C model Hornets.
-The last active component F/A-18C Hornet squadron began its transition to the Super Hornet in February 2019.
+It replaced the "legacy" F/A-18A and C model Hornets and the F-14D Tomcat flown by the Navy's last Fighter (VF) squadrons.
+The last F-14D Tomcat squadron transitioned to the Super Hornet in 2006 and the last active component F/A-18C Hornet squadron began its transition to the Super Hornet in February 2019.

 The F-35C is a fifth-generation strike fighter that was originally planned to replace the F/A-18C Hornet with two F-35C squadrons planned to operate alongside two super hornet squadrons in each carrier air wing, but expiring F/A-18C service life and delays in F-35C procurement forced the Navy to increase its buy of F/A-18E and F Super Hornets to replace F/A-18C Hornets while awaiting the arrival of the F-35C.
 The first deployable squadron to transition to the F-35C was a Super Hornet squadron in 2018.
 Ultimately each Carrier Air Wing will be equipped with three Super Hornet squadrons and one F-35C squadron.

 All deployable VFA squadrons are operationally assigned to a Carrier Air Wing (CVW), four VFA squadrons to each CVW, (Note: there are 34 operational USN VFA squadrons which is two short to completely fill nine CVWs with two USMC VMFA squadrons filling those two spots) and administratively to a Type Wing; either Joint Strike Fighter Wing, Strike Fighter Wing, Atlantic or Strike Fighter Wing, Pacific.
 The three Fleet Replacement Squadrons are assigned both operationally and administratively, one to each Type Wing.